Military of the Sasanian Empire: Azadan nobility

 Depiction (bottom) of a Sasanian Clibanarii cavalry equipment in the monumental reliefs at Taq-e Bostan.

 This class of nobility was first formed in Parthian times, and was carried over into the Sasanian state, where they were a force to be reckoned with.
 They accompanied the king in the wars and displayed great courage and discipline.
 They are clearly the forerunners and founders of the "Knights" of later history.
 The Aztan (Azadan, آزادان, "freemen") formed a numerous minor aristocracy of lower-ranking administrators, mostly living on their small estates and providing the cavalry backbone of the Sasanian army.
 Most prestigious among them were the armoured "Asvaran" اسوران, who normally decided the outcome of a battle.

-Despite their downfall in the 7th century AD, the legacy of the Savaran endured in the Caucasus, India and the Muslim world.
-It was the elite cavalry of Sasanian Persia, who were the forerunners of the later Arabian Faris, the Caucasian horsemen, the Indian Sowar (derived from Persian Savar), and the Turkish Tarkhans.
+Despite their downfall in the 7th century AD, the legacy of the Savaran endured in much of the Caucasus, India and the Muslim world.
+It was the elite cavalry of Sasanian Persia, who were the forerunners of the later Arabian Faris, the Caucasian horsemen, and the Indian Sowar (derived from Persian Savar).

 The amount of money involved in maintaining a warrior of the Asavaran (Azatan) knightly caste required a small estate, and the Asavaran knightly caste received that from the throne, and in return, were the throne's most notable defenders in time of war.